JB395/Bits-to-Target-and-Difficulty/README.md

 ### createmultisig nrequired ["key",...]

 DEPRECATED.
-Use addmultisigaddress.
+Use `addmultisigaddress`.

 ### createrawtransaction [{"txid":"id","vout":n},...] {"address":amount,"data":"hex",...} ( locktime ) ( replaceable )

 Create a hex-encoded raw transaction sending some inputs to outputs.
-The transaction must then be signed and sent to the network, see signrawtransaction and sendrawtransaction.
+The transaction must then be signed and sent to the network, see `signrawtransaction` and `sendrawtransaction`.
 Returns a hex-encoded raw transaction.
-If you are sending coins be sure to create a change address so the change can be returned; any difference between the input values and output values will be taken as the transaction fee.
+If you are sending coins make sure to create a change address so the change can be returned; any difference between the input values and output values will be taken as the transaction fee.
 If you don’t work out the math you could pay a big transaction fee.

 ```
 createrawtransaction "[{\"txid\":\"17b3f9ef530695ef2e0368e445a3b59bf12811bdfd42325bb14248e72deb7e2\",\"vout\":0}]" "{\"Qd5eHho389mJMCxSzAbe31w2vntTc7192\":1.0, \"QdXtq55Bf443Lkme2hdj4mD8KKepk32f6\":0.99}"